-- 1. Subject to the ultimate control exercised by the Party Conference and save as otherwise provided for in this Constitution, the Executive Board oversees, directs and co-ordinates the organisation and affairs of the Party.
-Party members shall abide by decisions of the Executive Board. - 2.
-The voting membership of the Executive Board consists of - - a) the Party Leader, Party Chairperson and Party Treasurer; - b) 8 delegates (none of whom may be members of the Parliamentary Party) elected by the Party Conference; - c) 2 delegates (one man and one woman) elected by the Parliamentary Party; - d) the Chairpersons of the Association of Labour Councillors; Labour Youth, Labour Women, Labour Equality, Labour Disability and Labour Trade Unionists.
+1. Subject to the ultimate control exercised by the Party Conference and save as otherwise provided for in this Constitution, the Executive Board oversees, directs and co-ordinates the organisation and affairs of the Party.
+Party members shall abide by decisions of the Executive Board.

+2. The voting membership of the Executive Board consists of -

+- a) the Party Leader, Party Chairperson and Party Treasurer; - b) 8 delegates (none of whom may be members of the Parliamentary Party) elected by the Party Conference; - c) 2 delegates (one man and one woman) elected by the Parliamentary Party; - d) the Chairpersons of the Association of Labour Councillors, Labour Youth, Labour Women, Labour Intercultural, Labour Disability and Labour Trade Unionists, and one of the two Co-Chairpersons of Labour LGBT.